-- A documented policy statement, signed by the senior site manager, that commits to meeting regulatory and customer requirements and indicates how those requirements shall be met; setting and achieving food safety objectives; reviewing food safety objectives on a regular (at least annual) basis; and continually improving their SQF food safety management System. - The currency of the policy statement. - The availability of the policy statement to all staff within the site.
-This includes confirming employee understanding of the policy statement. - Food safety objectives are established and realistic. - Activities within the site meet regulatory and customer expectations. - Activities within the site reflect established food safety objectives.
-The auditor may seek company food safety meeting minutes and check if management participated in these meetings. - The policy statement, including food safety objectives, is reviewed at least annually.
+- A documented policy statement, signed by the senior site manager, that commits to meeting regulatory and customer requirements and indicates how those requirements shall be met; setting and achieving food safety and quality objectives; reviewing food safety and quality objectives on a regular (at least annual) basis; and continually improving their SQF food safety management System. - The currency of the policy statement. - The availability of the policy statement to all staff within the facility.
+This includes confirming employee understanding of the policy statement. - · Food safety are established and realistic. - Activities within the facility meet regulatory and customer expectations. - Activities within the facility reflect established food safety objectives.
+The auditor may seek company food safety meeting minutes and check if management participated in these meetings. - The policy statement, including food safety bjectives, is reviewed at least annually.